Pfern/ADER17/README.md

 	8. Generate lists of differentially expressed genes, at least for a simple pairwise comparison
 	9. Perform simple functional enrichment analysis and understand the concepts behind them

-For this, we will provide small example datasets that participants can use to learn.
+For this, we are providing small example datasets and exercises that participants can use to learn.

 Participants are encouraged to bring their own data and try some of the concepts they learned.
-For simple cases, participants may even be able to generate the complete analysis on their own data.
+For simple cases, participants may even be able to generate a complete analysis of their own data.

 ## Learning outcomes (LO) for each unit: